Nurieh Mozaffari: Works

 Although Mozaffari has worked in both realist and modern styles, her pieces have mostly been in abstract expressionism.
 She is known for the use of Persian cultural symbolism in her compositions.

 Influence of modern Iranian symbols and elements from the country's history are widely visible in many of Mozaffari’s paintings.

 Mozaffari's mixed media pieces include photographs of people and places that are printed on canvas and then painted over.
 In her Paris Révé collection, dome-top statues and sunlight in larger fields of Paris are punctuated by gold gestures.
 Pictures of real places are blurred and partially obscured and depict recollections.
 Her larger, bolder paintings add bright orange and darker blue to the artist's foggy palette.

 Embassy of France

 Voice of America writer Mehrnaz Samami devoted a page to Nourieh Mozafari.
-She spent a little time with the her in her studio.
-The essence of it has been translated, below:
+She spent a little time with her in her studio.
+The essence of it has been translated below:

 Mozaffari held an exhibition at the French Embassy where she displayed her paintings.
 The exhibition was hosted by Susan Callaway, owner of Callaway Fine Art Gallery.
-The exhibition was called “Unforgettable” and it included several pieces of Iranian women who have been influential in Mozaffari’s life.
+The exhibition was called “Unforgettable,” and it included several pieces of Iranian women who were influential in Mozaffari’s life.

-The attendees included a poet, a singer and Farah Pahlavi, the widow of Mohammad Reza Shah Pahlavi who was the last Shah of Iran.
+The attendees included a poet, a singer and Farah Pahlavi, widow of Mohammad Reza Shah Pahlavi who was the last Shah of Iran.
 Farah was successively Queen and Empress (Shahbanu) of Iran from 1959 to 1979.